Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preparation to peak reduction

 Note that a priori we may have $\Delta_{Z_1^t}=\Delta_Y$, but in any case $\Delta_{Z_1^t}$ is either a (non necessarily proper) simplicial face of $\Delta_Y$ or vice versa.

 In $Z_1^t$ we have a simple path $\gamma_1$ resulting from $\gamma$ by the cancellation of the two identified segments at $x$.
-By construction $g_t^1$ is simplicial and not injective on $\gamma_1$.
-Therefore we can iterate the above procedure and define points $Z_i^t$ with and such that $\Delta_{Z_i^t}$ has $\Delta_X$ as a simplicial face.
-Moreover either $\Delta_{Z_i^t}$ has $\Delta_{Z_{i-1}ìt}$ as a simplicial face or vice versa.
+By construction $g_t^1$ is simplicial.
+If $g_t^1$ is not injective on $\gamma_1$, we can iterate the above procedure and define points $Z_i^t$ with and such that $\Delta_{Z_i^t}$ has $\Delta_X$ as a simplicial face.
+Moreover either $\Delta_{Z_i^t}$ has $\Delta_{Z_{i-1}^t}$ as a simplicial face or vice versa, so the simplicial path we are producing is alternating.
 Since $\gamma$ has a finite number of vertices, we must stop, and we do when $\gamma_i$ is a single point.
 At this stage, $\alpha$ and $\beta$ are incident to the same point and we are reduced to the initial case.
 Note that any $Z_i^t\to X$ as $t\to 0$, thus so does any point in segment from $Z_i^t$ to $Z_{i+1}^t$.
-Therefore by lower semicontinuity of $\lambda$ for any $\e>0$, since we have finitely many points, for sufficiently small $t$ we have that for any $i$
+Therefore by lower semicontinuity of $\lambda$ for any $\e>0$, since we have finitely many $Z_i^t$'s, for sufficiently small $t$ we have that for any $i$

 and the same inequality holds for points in the segments from $Z_i^t$ to $Z_{i+1}^t$.
+Thus, up to possibly replacing $t_\epsilon$ with a smaller positive number, we get that inequality of third bullet in the statement, holds for any $t<t_\epsilon$.

+\begin{rem} The length of the simplicial path produced by Corollary~\ref{corpeak} is bounded a priori by a constant depending only on $\rank(\Gamma)$.
+More precisely, consider the sequence of simplices $\Delta_{Z_i^t}$.
+It may happens that two consecutive $\Delta_{Z_i^t}$ and $\Delta_{Z_{i+1}^t}$ are equal, due to the fact that, in the proof of Corollary~\ref{corpeak}, we subdivided $\gamma$.
+Up to cancel such consecutive repetitions, the length of the sequence of $\Delta_{Z_i^t}$ is bounded by a constant depending on the complexity of $A_t$, hence on $\rank(\Gamma)$. \end{rem}

 \begin{cor} Let $X,Y\in\overline{\O(\Gamma)}$ and suppose that $\Delta_X$ is a simplicial face of $\Delta_Y$.
 Suppose that $\lambda(X) > \lambda(Y)$.

 Moreover, suppose that $X$ is an exit point for $\Delta_X$\footnote{See Definition~\ref{exitp}}, and let $X_E$ be as Definition~\ref{exitp}, chosen so that $\lambda(X_E) \geq \lambda(Y)$.